-Primate Tales is Toronto's only educational outreach program that gets elementary and high school students excited about primates, science and evolution.
+Primate Tales is Toronto's only educational outreach program that gets elementary and high school students excited about primates, science and evolution by bringing in real scientists to classrooms.
 Our programs result in students gaining a greater interest in science and realizing that biology is a viable career option through inquiry and problem based learning.
 Check out our latest blog collaboration with the National Center for Science Education on the importance of teaching human evolution.

 A recent paper by Bayer and Luberda (2016) shows that inquiry-based hands-on learning with hominin skulls helps students gain a greater understanding of evolution.
-This is what we do at Primate Tales, bring our collection of ape and hominin skulls to engage students with biology and human evolution, so they can better understand these topics and see that they too can be scientists.
+Clark et al (2016) have shown that having scientists speak to middle school students increased the students interest in science by 70% and their interest in becoming a scientist by 60%.
+This is what we do at Primate Tales, have scientists bring our collection of ape and hominin skulls to engage students with biology and human evolution, so they can better understand these topics and see that they too can be scientists.